xeoron/ackWeather/README.md

 Extra features:

 	-Data is refreshed every 10 minutes
-	-Dolpar Radar is animated, with link to Forcast.io for more detail -Mouse-over the Wind-Chill Map and it will switch to Surface Heat Map -Mouse-over the other maps and it will display source info -Current weather conditions use Yahoo's YQL API
+	-Dolpar Radar is animated, with a link to Forcast.io for more detail -Mouse-over the Wind-Chill Map and it will switch to Surface Heat Map -Mouse-over the other maps and it will display source info -Current weather conditions use Yahoo's YQL API